Frequently Asked Questions

 What about financial aid?

 Eligibility for financial aid in the form of scholarships, grants and loans is determined by the Free Application for Federal Student Aid (FAFSA) for United States citizens and permanent residents.
-To be considered for financial assistance, you must first file the Free Application for Federal Student Aid (FAFSA), and designate Clarkson as a recipient (Title IV Code: 002699).
-This form is available in your high school guidance office.
-Students can also apply over the Internet at www.fafsa.ed.gov.
+To be considered for need based financial assistance, you must first file the Free Application for Federal Student Aid (FAFSA), and designate Clarkson as a recipient (Title IV Code: 002699).
+This form is available online at www.fafsa.ed.gov.

-International student eligibility for scholarships is determined by both the College Scholarship Service Foreign Student Financial Aid Form and the Certification of Finances Form.
+International student eligibility for scholarships are determined by the students application portfolio and the Certification of Finances Form.
 To find out more, visit the International Undergraduate Financial Aid page.

 How can I learn more about early admission and The Clarkson School?

 The best way to learn about this early entrance program is to talk with students who are enrolled in the experience.
-The Clarkson School host program gives prospective students the opportunity to visit the campus, attend classes, and speak with our Director of Admission as well as current students.
+The Clarkson School host program gives prospective students the opportunity to visit the campus, attend classes, and speak with our admission staff as well as current students.
 To start the process please complete our More Information form.

 Director of Admission